georkara/BaleUAVision/README.md

 Below is a set of main plots that illustrate the dataset characteristics from an overal oversight among with distribution and variability of hay bale annotations.

 ### 1. Bale Detection and Flight Altitude Overview
-This is a combined chart which serves as an overview of each hay bale field dataset by showing:
-- The total number of images per dataset.
-- The proportion of images containing hay bales.
-- The UAV flight altitude during each dataset acquisition.
+This is a combined chart which serves as an overview of each hay bale field dataset by showing: i) The total number of images per dataset; ii) The proportion of images containing hay bales; iii) The UAV flight altitude during each dataset acquisition; Overall, this figure provides a holistic view by linking image counts, bale detection rates, and flight altitude, offering insights into the operational factors that may influence hay bale detection.

-**Image Count and Bale Proportion:**
-This chart displays, for each dataset (or hay field), the total number of images and the proportion of images that contain hay bales.
-The stacked bars visually represent how many images have detections versus those without, with the percentage indicating the overall detection rate per dataset.
+- **Image Count and Bale Proportion**: This chart displays, for each dataset (or hay field), the total number of images and the proportion of images that contain hay bales.
+The stacked bars visually represent how many images have annotations versus those without, with the percentage indicating the overall annotation rate per dataset.

-**Altitude Overlay:**
-An overlaid line graph (using a secondary y-axis) shows the UAV's flight altitude during each dataset acquisition.
-This allows us to examine if flight altitude may influence the detection rate of hay bales.
-For example, lower altitudes might capture more detailed images (and thus, a higher proportion of bale-containing images), while higher altitudes might cover a broader area, sometimes including non-bale regions.
+- **Altitude Overlay**: An overlaid line graph (using a secondary y-axis) shows the UAV's flight altitude during each dataset acquisition.

-**Key Observations:**
-- Datasets with a high proportion (e.g., near 100%) of bale-containing images suggest that the drone was consistently focused on bale-rich areas.
-- In contrast, datasets with a lower percentage might indicate a broader field of view or suboptimal framing, potentially caused by higher flight altitudes.
-- Comparing the altitude trend with the detection rate can help infer whether specific flight parameters (such as altitude) affect the quality and focus of the captured images.

-Overall, this figure provides a holistic view by linking image counts, bale detection rates, and flight altitude, offering insights into the operational factors that may influence hay bale detection.

 ![Hay Bale Analysis Overview](hay_bales_analysis_overview.png)
 <!--  <img src="hay_bales_analysis_overview.png" alt="Hay Bale Analysis Overview" width="500">   -->